mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 17: Importing source assets into Storybook's preview.{.caption}

-Notice how we are importing the files from the **src** directory, versus the **dist** directory.
-This my friends, is the secret for Storybook to not only compile your code when changes happen, but Storybook will also do a HMR to display those changes.
+Importing source CSS or JS files into Storybook's preview allows Storybook to become aware immediately of any code changes.

-The same or kind of the same works for JavaScript.
-However, the difference is that for JS, we import the file in the component's ***.stories.js**, which in turn has the same effect as it does for CSS.
+The same, or kind of the same works for JavaScript.
+However, the difference is that for JS, we import the JS file in the component's ***.stories.js**, which in turn has the same effect as what we've done above for CSS.
+The reason for this is that typically not every component we build needs JS.

 ## 8. Linting CSS and JavaScript {id=linting}